geoschem/GCHP/docs/source/user-guide/debugging.rst

 Enable maximum print output for MAPL
 ------------------------------------

 If you see :literal:`ExtData` in the error traceback then the problem has to do with input files.
-This is a common error when adding new input files to the model.
-If there is not enough information in :literal:`allPEslog` to determine what the input file problem is, then enable additional MAPL prints.
+It is common to run into errors when adding new input files because of strict rules for import files within MAPL.
+If there is not enough information in :literal:`allPEs.log` to determine what the input file problem is then you should enable additional MAPL prints and rerun.
 This is mostly recommended for input file issues because MAPL ExtData is where most of the debug logging statements are currently implemented.
 However, problems elsewhere in MAPL might have useful debugging error messages as well.
 You can also go into the code and add your own by searching for examples with string :literal:`lgr%debug`.
 Contact the GEOS-Chem Support Team if you need help deciphering the resulting log output.

 #.
-Activate the :literal:`CAP.EXTDATA` and literal:`MAPL` debug loggers by
+Activate the :literal:`CAP.EXTDATA` and :literal:`MAPL` debug loggers by
    editing the :file:`logging.yml` configuration file as shown below.
-   This will tell GCHP to send debug priontout from MAPL and ExtData to the :file:`allPEs.log` file.
+   This will send all MAPL debug-level logging prints to the :file:`allPEs.log` file.

    .. code-block:: yaml